naman03malhotra/senti/README.md

 ### Installation

 - Download or clone this repo.
-- Move it to your preferred directory.
+- Move it to your root directory.
+- Although Bundle.js is given if you need to make some changes in app.js and generate new bundle.js, follow the steps below

 From your terminal/cmd run, this will load all the dependencies
 ```